TheFlorin97/Dating-App/README.md

 # shop-backend

-A backend made with node and maybe express.
+A dating app created with the aim of practicing Angular and .Net